magmide/magmide/README.md

   | false & when_false

 // you'll notice we don't bother with an assertion for T
-// since the user can just provide a asserted type themselves type Optional T, when_none = always;
+// since the user can just provide an asserted type themselves type Optional T, when_none = always;
   | Some; T
   | None & when_none